 As a prerequisite, applicants must typically complete the Envisioning Project-Based Language Learning MOOC and earn a completion badge in order to qualify for consideration for the Institute.

 Since 2015, all our NFLRC Summer Institutes have focused on PBLL.

 6. Work & Learn with a PBLL Mentor

-The purpose of the Mentoring PBLL Teachers program is to leverage the experience and expertise of the skilled cadre of veteran PBLL practitioners who have participated in extended professional learning as resources supporting the professional learning of the rising generation of new PBLL practitioners.
+The purpose of the Mentoring Program for Project-Based Language Learning is to leverage the experience and expertise of the skilled cadre of veteran PBLL practitioners who have participated in extended professional learning as resources supporting the professional learning of the rising generation of new PBLL practitioners.
 The mentors will be world language teachers who have completed the NFLRC PBLL Summer Institute or professional development offered by the Buck Institute for Education and implemented PBLL in their classes.
 The mentees are world language teachers who are interested in learning about PBLL and how to implement PBLL in their classrooms.
 One mentor will be paired with one mentee through a semester to provide support and consultation about PBLL.
 Mentors will also share their personal experiences and knowledge in adopting PBLL.
 Mentors and mentees will use open educational resources (OERs) on PBLL developed by NFLRC as supporting materials.
 The mentoring will be conducted virtually via email, phone, or videoconferences.
 After completing the mentoring program and submitting an evaluation survey, the mentor will be awarded with a digital badge as a PBLL Mentor.
-Coming in 2021!